CorinaNM/trabajo-final-mle/README.md

-# Credit Project
+# Loan Project
 ==============================

-Credit Default Prediction Project
+LOAN ELIGIBLITY PREDICTION PROJECT

-To see the data dictionary, you could visit: https://www.kaggle.com/datasets/uciml/default-of-credit-card-clients-dataset
+To see the data dictionary and code, you could visit: https://www.kaggle.com/code/syedali110/loan-eligiblity-prediction

 Project Organization
 ------------